 MS Teams.
-There will also be a Teams site for this class, which you use for all non-personal questions, such as questions about the material or scheduling, etc. You can also reach me in the Teams chat to book an office hour.
+There will also be a Teams site for this class, which you must be using for this class.
+Ask all non-personal questions through Teams (I.e. not through email.
+Examples are questions about the material or scheduling, etc.) You can also reach me in the Teams chat to book an office hour.
+Any online lectures are given through Teams.

 Emails.
-Use emails only for non-MS-Teams questions, messages, or to book an office hour.
+Use emails only for non-Teams questions, messages, or to book an office hour.
 Emails (i) must have logical subject headers that start with "Econ 435" and (ii) include your name and student number in the body of the message.
 The expectation is that correctly-sent emails are answered within 24 hours (both by the student and the teacher).
 I may miss incorrectly sent emails.